 Iran Security Chief Meets Oman Ruler After US Talks

-Larijani and Sultan Haitham also explored "ways to reach a balanced and just agreement between the two sides and emphasised the importance of returning to the table of dialogue and negotiation".
+While in Muscat, Larijani warned against Israeli Prime Minister Benjamin Netanyahu intervening in the talks, according to a post on X.

-During his trip to Muscat, Larijani also met Mohammad Abdulsalam, the spokesperson for Yemen's Tehran-backed Houthi rebels.
+He urged the US to“remain alert” to what he described as Israel's destructive role ahead of Netanyahu's trip to Washington, it said.
+During his trip to Muscat, Larijani also met Mohammed Abdulsalam, the spokesperson for Yemen's Houthi fighters.

 Larijani will head to Qatar next, according to Iran's foreign ministry spokesperson Esmaeil Baqaei.

-The trip comes after Iran and the United States resumed negotiations in Oman on Friday for the first time since the 12-day Iran-Israel war last June, which was briefly joined by the US military.ALSO READ
+The trip comes after Iran and the US resumed negotiations in Oman on Friday for the first time since the 12-day Iran-Israel war last June, which was briefly joined by the US military.security officials Sultan of Oman Ali Larijani Supreme National Security Council

-- UAE welcomes Iran-US talks in Oman, hopes they yield positive results Iran-US talks in Oman have 'ended': Iranian state media

 Legal Disclaimer: